 Carrina stood there smiling at him, five men behind her held handguns ready for action.

 “We’ve been after you and your network for a long time, Trent Masters, and I am looking forward to a long chat.”
 Smiling broadly, she turned her piercing eyes on Bannon.
 “Nice to see you again, Nash.
 Although you might not think so.”
 She looked down and held out her arms to Aleya.

 “Mommy!” the little girl cried out as they embraced.
-“I got another one!”
+“I got a big one!”

 “You sure did, my darling.
-A big one.”
+Two big ones.”

 Stunned, head whirling, Bannon felt blood drain from his face.
 This couldn’t be happening!